 Have you worked on campaigns that did something no one else within their vertical had accomplished?
 Are you leaning into a new type of technology?
 Whether you’re putting together a show reel or sharing whole campaigns, make sure what you’re showing is of the highest quality and represents your work in the best light possible.

-Signal TV, a creative agency and video production studio in the UK, did this wonderfully when they created a “video case study” of a Personalized Video campaign they did for Tesco.
+Signal Productions, a creative agency and video production studio in the UK, did this wonderfully when they created a “video case study” of a Personalized Video campaign they did for Tesco.
 Not only did the Native Personalized Video technology deliver a staggering wow-factor to viewers, the case study clearly presents challenge, solution and a “how we did it” that potential clients can benefit from seeing.

 Watch their video case study here below…

 Tony Jones, Digital Content Director at Signal Productions, and his team swear by these 10 things to think about when proposing video to enterprise companies: